Koteshwr/WeatherApp/README.md

 This repository contains the frontend code for the React Weather App.
 The app allows users to search for a city name and retrieve weather details such as temperature, humidity, wind speed, and weather conditions.
 Features

-###Search for weather data by city name.
+1.Search for weather data by city name.

-###Display temperature, humidity, wind speed, and weather condition for the selected city.
+2.Display temperature, humidity, wind speed, and weather condition for the selected city.

-###Clean and intuitive user interface.
+3.Clean and intuitive user interface.

 ## Prerequisites